dart-lang/language/working/augmentation-libraries/feature-specification.md

 Augmentations have a few features unique to them:

-*   An augmentation may add new members to existing types in the main library.
+*   An augmentation may add new members to existing types in the main library, including adding new values to enums.

-*   A function in the augmentation may wrap the body of a function in the main library.
+*   A function in the augmentation may wrap the body of a function in the main library, or provide a body if none was present.

-*   A variable in the augmentation may wrap the initializer of a variable in the main library.
+*   A variable in the augmentation may wrap the initializer of a variable in the main library, or provide an initializer if none was present.

+*   An enum value in the augmentation may replace the argument list of an enum value in the main library, or provide an argument list if none was present.

 These can't be expressed today using only imports, exports, and part files.